aiyasiddig/goodReadMe/README.md

-# Good ReadMe Generator
+# ReadMe Generator

   ![github license](https://img.shields.io/badge/license-GPL%203.0-blue)

   # Description
-   This project is a readME generator, which generates a github ReadMe file using the User's input
+   This project is a ReadMe generator which generates a functional ReadMe using the User's input.

   # Table of Contents